Fall 2025 Edition

 Additional Details

-• Those displaying visual art should contact us to coordinate the logistics (our@kennesaw.edu)
+• Those with a visual display should contact us to coordinate the logistics (our@kennesaw.edu)

 • Those displaying a poster can view information on how to get it printed for free